 Adaptive navigation behaviour of Web applications has to rely on parameterisable features of the underlying navigation model.
-Thus, the integration of adaptability into UWE navigation structures is most simply achieved by adding annotations to navigation links which are to be adapted by user behaviour [11].
+Thus, the integration of adaptability into UWE navigation structures is most simply achieved by adding annotations to navigation links: these annotations reflect the adaptations to the user model incurred by observed user behaviour [12].
 Such an extension, in particular, has to take place on the navigation model level.
 On the one hand, each navigation link that shall be subject to adaptation has to be marked; on the other, the marking may not be desired to be uniform, but to be restricted to a certain part of the navigation model.